-Salvador Dalí is certainly the most symbolic artists of the Surrealist movement.
+Salvador Dalí is certainly one of the most symbolic artists of the Surrealist movement which includes the likes of Magritte, Miro and Ernst.
 Painter, sculptor, engraver, scriptwriter and writer, the Spanish prodigy explored a variety of themes including, dreams, sexuality, edibility, Gala (his wife), and religion.
 Despite his renowned artistic status in the 20th century, Dalí’s alternative and complex character went frequently unappreciated by his contemporaries.
 Artsper, however, has decided to celebrate the Surrealist master’s quirks, and brings you 10 things you simply must know about the artist (and his moustache).

 1. He was kicked out of art school, twice.

 Dalí’s rebellious character caused him to be expelled from the Royal Academy of Fine Arts Saint-Ferdinand, twice.
 The expulsions came after Dalí’s participation in student demonstrations, and as a result, the rebellious painter never graduated.
 However, according to his biography, Dalí’s expulsions were a result of not wanting to participate in oral examinations.
 The artist claimed he was “smarter that the three teachers” therefore, he “refused to be questioned by them” as he “knew the subject much better.”

 2. Like his art, his marriage was strange and intense